onefrankguy/frankmitchell.org/posts/local-pull-requests-in-git.md

 This leaves an additional commit in the history when the branches come back together.
 This extra commit is called a "merge commit".
-When you close a pull request on GitHub, it's perserving the record that work happend in a branch by doing a merge without fast forwarding.
+When you close a pull request on GitHub, it's preserving the record that work happened in a branch by doing a merge without fast forwarding.
 So you remember to add the "--no-ff" flag when you merge branches, you can alias `git merge --no-ff` to `git mg`.